georgeroscoe/badi_scraper/README.md

 Alerts are sent via Pushbullet, which you'll need to generate a token for, and I hosted the bot on Heroku.

 To get the right search link, you need to change the query parameters to fit what you're looking for.

+Once you have a Pushbullet token and the right search link, put them in the test-data.json file, and rename it to data.json